tocchan/guildhall/mp2/c28/assignments/a05-friction/NOTES.md

 The `friction` value is used to calculate a `frictional coefficient` to scale the resultant tangent force by.

-- The **Tangental Impulse** is calculated identical to the **Normal Impulse**, except you use a tangent to put of contact.
+- The **Tangental Impulse** is calculated identical to the **Normal Impulse**, except you use a tangent to the point of contact.
 In 2D, we can just rotate the normal.
   - A tangent impulse should not be greater than the normal impulse (ie, if the object isn't pushing into the surface, than it should not be "grinding" together).

 ```cpp